 art, while others are made of pottery or whittled from a piece of wood; some

-are used for noble purposes, while others for ignoble purposes.
+are used for noble purposes, others for less noble purposes.
 For example,

-one canister is used for a spittoon while another is where we keep the keys to
+one canister is used for a spittoon while another is where we keep the ashes

-vases, some valuable and some not, and occasionally we must go through them
+vases, some valuable and some not, and occasionally we must sort the common

-and throw out some, keeping only the good ones, so that when the Lord comes,
+from noble, keeping only the good ones, so when the Lord comes,

 righteousness, faith, love and peace with those who call on the Lord from a